 - a.
-The Director of Safety and Emergency Preparedness will serve as the Chemical Hygiene Officer.
-This position is responsible for enforcement of all federal, state, and local health, safety, and environmental regulations and policies including the chemical hygiene plan. - b.
-They will work in collaboration with the RCC Lab Facilitator for the implantation and management of the chemical hygiene plan to assure that the plan is reviewed annually and revised as needed so that it is always in compliance with current legal and regulatory requirements.

-- c.
-Assure that inspections in the laboratory are performed and records of inspections are maintained. - d.
-Monitor the procurement, use and disposal of chemicals used at Randolph Community College. - e.
-Make decisions regarding requests to use chemicals identified as explosive, carcinogenic, mutagenic, highly toxic, or otherwise unsuitable for general instructional laboratories. - f.
-Determine the need for personal protective equipment. - g.
-Implement appropriate training with regard to chemical hygiene for all employees whose normal work locations include laboratory areas. - h.
+Develop and implement the chemical hygiene plan and the safety plan for Randolph Community College including training, reporting and other functions as needed. - b.
+Assure that the chemical hygiene plan is reviewed annually and revised as needed so that it is always in compliance with current legal and regulatory requirements. - c.
+Work with administrators and instructors to develop and implement the safety program and chemical hygiene plan. - d.
+Assure that inspections in the laboratory are performed and records of inspections are maintained. - e.
+Monitor the procurement, use and disposal of chemicals used at Randolph Community College. - f.
+Provide technical assistance to employees on the chemical hygiene plan requirements. - g.
+Make decisions regarding requests to use chemicals identified as explosive, carcinogenic, mutagenic, highly toxic, or otherwise unsuitable for general instructional laboratories. - h.
+Determine the need for personal protective equipment. - i.
+Implement appropriate training with regard to chemical hygiene for all employees whose normal work locations include laboratory areas. - j.
 Ensure that employees have access to the chemical hygiene plan SDS's, and other suitable reference materials.

-2. Department Heads
+3. Department Heads

-All laboratory supervisors, having direct supervisory authority, are responsible for maintaining a laboratory environment that protects the health and safety of employees under their supervision and ensures ongoing regulatory compliance.
+All laboratory supervisors, having direct supervisory authority are responsible for maintaining a laboratory environment that protects the health and safety of employees under their supervision and ensures ongoing regulatory compliance.
 They are also responsible for having an updated list for all SDS's in the laboratory area.

-Department Heads are responsible for monitoring compliance with Randolph Community College Chemical Hygiene Plan within their department and enforcement of all federal, state and local health, safety and environmental regulations and policies.
+Department Heads are responsible for monitoring compliance with Randolph Community College Chemical Hygiene Plan within their department and enforcement of all federal state and local health, safety and environmental regulations and policies.

-3. Randolph Community College Employees
+4. Randolph Community College Employees